-The majority of the members of the District's board of directors are either stockholders or employees of WSP (the "Parent Company") or Equinox Land Group, Inc. (the "Company").
-The Parent Company owns the Company, which owns Village Water Management, LLC (Village Water).
-The District entered into an agreement to receive the administrative duties, maintain and administer operations, and handle the financial affairs of the District with the Company for 2019 and with Village Water for 2018.
+Two of the members of the District's board of directors are either stockholders or employees of West South Platte Water, LLC (the "Company").
+The District entered into an agreement to perform the administrative duties, maintain and administer operations, and handle the financial affairs of the District with the Company for 2020.
+In 2019, the management services were provided by The Equinox Group, LLC.
 These contracts were written for annual terms with a possible extension for another annual term, but were subject to the District's annual budget and appropriation.
-As of December 31, 2019, the District owed \$97,508 to the Company, which is included in the accounts payable on the statement of net position.
+As of December 31, 2020 and 2019, the District owed \$104,054 and \$97,508, respectively, to the Company, which is included in the accounts payable on the statement of net position.